 Dixon is located within the Pacific Flyway, a major migratory route for birds, with millions of ducks and geese flying through the area each year.
-As shown in Figure NE-3, Dixon is also home to several native species of plants and animals that are classified by the Environmental Protection Agency or by the California Department of Fish and Wildlife as rare or water for Solano County's agriculture; exactly how much of the Subbasin water is used for irrigation is not known.
-Per the requirements of the SGMA, local water sustainability agencies are now working on plans to measure and more closely monitor groundwater use, and to ensure that they are drawn from sustainably.
-The City of Dixon participates in the Solano Basin Groundwater Sustainability Agency, which is currently developing the Solano Basin Groundwater Sustainability Plan, required to be complete by January 31, 2022.
-For discussion on water supply, refer to page 6-8, Section 6.3, Adequate Public Services, of the Public Services and Facilities Element.

-threatened, called special-status species.
+As shown in Figure NE-3, Dixon is also home to several native species of plants and animals that are classified by the Environmental Protection Agency or by the California Department of Fish and Wildlife as rare or threatened, called special-status species.

 The adobe-lily, a rare pink wildflower that blooms in early spring, has been found around downtown Dixon.

-The burrowing owl, a yellow-eyed diurnal owl about the size of a robin, has had rapidly declining populations throughout California in the past few decades, but has been spotted burrowing in and around the planning area.
+The burrowing owl, a yellow-eyed diurnal owl about the size of a robin, has had rapidly declining populations throughout California in the past few decades, but has been added 3/21/23 spotted burrowing in and around the planning area.

 Swainson's Hawk, a mid-sized raptor listed as Threatened by the State of California, typically eats insects and small rodents from grasslands and fields; while they have declined in their typical nesting areas in California, Swainson's hawks have been seen throughout the planning area.

 The valley elderberry longhorn beetle, which depends on riparian elderberry plants for food, and the vernal pool fairy shrimp, a tiny, almost transparent shrimp with eggs that lie dormant until vernal pools return the next spring, are both federally listed as Threatened and live in and around the planning area.

-Several other rare, threatened, or endangered species have been seen near Dixon, Davis, or Vacaville, and may occur within the planning area: plants, including alkali milk-vetch, California alkalai grass, Baker's navarretia, Ferris' milk-vetch, legenere, and two-fork clover; shrimp, including
+Several other rare, threatened, or endangered species have been seen near Dixon, Davis, or Vacaville, and may occur within the planning area: plants, including alkali milk-vetch, California alkalai grass,

-California linderiella, vernal pool tadpole shrimp, and midvalley fairy shrimp; insects, including Sacramento Valley tiger beetle, western bumblebee, Antioch multilid wasps, and Croth bumblebee; and animals, including the western snowy plover, American badger, tricolored blackbirds, grasshopper sparrows, giant garter snakes, hoary bat, the pallid bat, the silver-haired bat, the western pond turtle, western yellow-billed cuckoo, and white-tailed kite.
+Baker's navarretia, Ferris' milk-vetch, legenere, and two-fork clover; shrimp, including California linderiella, vernal pool tadpole shrimp, and midvalley fairy shrimp; insects, including Sacramento Valley tiger beetle, western bumblebee, Antioch multilid wasps, and Crotch bumblebee; and animals, including the western snowy plover, American badger, tricolored blackbirds, grasshopper sparrows, giant garter snakes, hoary bat, the pallid bat, the silver-haired bat, the western pond turtle, western yellowbilled cuckoo, and white-tailed kite.

 As development occurs, these important local flora and fauna can be disturbed and displaced.
 Regulations and protections from the California Department of Fish and Wildlife, the California Wildlife Conservation Board, and this General Plan guide new development to ensure that local plants and animals continue to flourish around Dixon.